MastodonC/witan.cic/doc/dsdr-0001-joiners-as-poisson-process.md

 # Context

-Each combination of age/CIN/legal status has a mean days in between each child joining CiC.
+Each combination of age/CIN/legal status has a mean number of days in between each child joining CiC.
 This rate does not seem to be directly related to the general population outside of CiC.

 # Decision